 They plan for fun

 Vanderkam notes that successful people emphasize quality—not quantity—time with their families.
 “It sounds counterintuitive for a time-strapped family, but try having a goal of at least one enjoyable group activity so it’s not just a death march to dinner, then homework, then baths and bedtime,” she suggests.
 Even though it’s an “extra” event, it will encourage organization and brighten everyone’s mood.
 You don’t need to plan so far in advance: On your commute home, think about a neighborhood walk after dinner, a trip to the ice-cream store, or a board game.
 Check out these other 12 things successful people do during their commutes.

 Successful people make sure to nourish their romantic relationships—even when time is in short supply.
 If you can swing a standing date, great.
 But if that’s not practical, Vanderkam recommends choosing one night a week to carve out a mini-date in the house.
 “Maybe once a week you have dessert together—at the table, not in front of the TV—and just talk for 45 minutes,” she suggests.
 Don’t miss these other 20 things happy couples do after work.

 They make time for friends

 “Social connections are one of the most enjoyable parts of life, but friends tend to get the short shrift when people get busy,” says Vanderkam.
 One strategy she sees busy people use: make a standing calendar date.
 “If you have a group that you plan to meet with on the first Monday of every month, those meetings happen.
 If you have to schedule a date every single time, then it becomes harder.”
-(Find out which two phrases successful people never say.)

 They use online services